 After the successful acquisition, Adcock found himself exploring aviation and hardware due to his passion for solving traffic and building sustainable transportation.
 In 2018, he co-founded another company with Goldstein called Archer Aviation.
 He funded the company with his own money and personally built the engineering lab for it at the University of Florida, his alma mater.
 Aiming to solve the dual problems of urban mobility and sustainable transportation, Archer builds electric vertical takeoff and landing (VTOL) aircraft.
 They raised a total of $1.5 billion and took the company public through a SPAC deal in 2021 at a valuation of $2.7 billion.

 After four years, Adcock was ready to move on.
 He’s still a majority shareholder in Archer, but he “felt like there was a misalignment between [him] and the board.”
 He also wanted to get focused on “this new AI/robotics revolution.”
 Stepping away from Archer, Adcock founded Figure in 2022 with $100 million of his own money.
 Figure’s end goal is to create general-purpose humanoids, or human-size robots, that will replace humans in manual labor roles.
-To do so, Adcock assembled a team of engineers from a variety of robotics and technology companies like Boston Dynamics, Agility Robotics, Tesla, Rivian, Apple, and Google.
-He also brought on Dana Berlin (VP of Commercialization & Capital), Lee Randaccio (VP of Growth), and Logan Berkowitz (VP of Business Operations) from Archer and Vettery, and added David McCall (Principal Industrial Designer), Mathew DeDonato (Director of Robotic Systems), Michael Rose (Director of Robot Controls), and Damien Bardon (Director of Humanoid Management System) during the early days of the company.
+To do so, Adcock assembled a team of engineers from world-class robotics and technology companies like Boston Dynamics, Agility Robotics, Tesla, Rivian, Apple, and Google.
+He also brought over Dana Berlin (VP of Commercialization & Capital), Lee Randaccio (VP of Growth), and Logan Berkowitz (VP of Business Operations) from Archer and Vettery, and added David McCall (Principal Industrial Designer), Mathew DeDonato (Director of Robotic Systems), Michael Rose (former Director of Robot Controls), and Damien Bardon (Director of Humanoid Management System) during the early days of the company.

 Product